AntSAmE/Shapes-PORTFOLIO/README.md

 Save your custom GUI components as prefabs and stamp them anywhere in your project, anytime.

 ✅ **Advanced Gradient Tool (from Photoshop)**
-Design complex, beautiful gradients directly in Studio — linear, radial, and more.
+Design complex, beautiful gradients directly in Studio.
+Linear, radial, and more.

 ✅ **Most Advanced: Pen Tool (from Photoshop)**
 The crown jewel of *Shapes*.